Ruby Storm

 Ruby Storm (born 18 November 2003) is an Australian Paralympic swimmer with an intellectual disability.
 She represented Australia at the 2019 World Para Swimming Championships, winning a bronze medal, and at the 2020 Tokyo Paralympics, she won a silver and bronze medal.
+At the 2024 Paris Paralympics, she won a silver medal.

 Personal

 Storm was born on 18 November 2003 and grew up in Traralgon, Victoria.
 She has indigenous heritage.

 Swimming career

 As a child Storm was scared of the water but she learnt to swim by observing her older sister.
 She is classified as an S14 swimmer.
 She smashed records at the 2018 Para Pan Pac trials in winning the 200m freestyle event.
 At the 2019 World Para Swimming Championships, London, she was a member of the Australian team that won the bronze medal in the Mixed 4 × 100 m Freestyle Relay S14.
 She also competed in the Women's 200m Freestyle S14, Women's 100m Breaststroke SB14, Women's 200m Individual Medley SM14 and Women's 100m Butterfly S14.